coq/coq/dev/doc/xml-protocol.md

 </value>
 ```

-* New focus; focusedQedStateId is the closing Qed of the new focus; senteneces between the two should be cleared
+* New focus; focusedQedStateId is the closing Qed of the new focus; sentences between the two should be cleared
 ```html
 <value val="good">
   <union val="in_r">